carmine560/submit-urls/README.md

 ## Prerequisites ##

-These scripts have been tested on Debian bullseye on WSL 1 and use the following packages:
+These scripts have been tested for Blogger on Debian bullseye on WSL 1 and use the following packages:

   - [curl](https://curl.se/) to retrieve the sitemap and submit URLs
   - xq included in the [yq](https://kislyuk.github.io/yq/) package to